arcanite24/hypertrainer-flux-runpod-worker/README.md

   - `HF_TOKEN`

 ## ToDo

 - Add a way to specify to load a local model via network volumes
 - Reset worker after training is done
   - Empty the `ai-toolkit/output` folder
   - Delete the `ai-toolkit/dataset` folder
   - Empty the `ai-toolkit/config` folder
+- Rename `DOCKERHUB_IMG` to something else, since we're not using Docker Hub anymore

+## Credits

+- Full creditst Ostris for the `ai-toolkit` codebase 🙏